luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Planned-Storage.md

 # PlannedStorageReceive
 This is the module to receive planned storage data from SAP.
-SAP will send back the planned storage data on the response.
+SAP will send the planned storage data on the response.

 # DFD
 The trigger to start the process is this file.